Which is the best campsite for visiting Cardiff?

 The bay is a great place to visit with lots of eating and drinking venues and definitely worth a visit.

+The Cardiff Caravan and Camping Park is a great site with clean facilities and lovely, friendly, helpful staff.
 It is a perfect location for a city break to Cardiff.
-The Cardiff Caravan and Camping Park is a great site with clean facilities and lovely, friendly, helpful staff.
-We thoroughly recommend a stay here and we will definitely be back.
+We thoroughly recommend a stay here and we will definitely be back again and again!

 If you enjoyed this post please follow Paul and Carole Loves to Travel on: